MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-faq.md

 Party list fields are special fields that aren't searchable or viewable in the results page.

-## Why do return do not support HTLM formatting for memo data types?
+## How come returns do not support HTLM formatting for memo data types?

-Dataverse search does not return html formatting for memo types to optomize the UI experience.
+Dataverse search does not return HTML formatting for memo types to optomize the UI experience.

 ### See also